-- The vehicle’s tailgate should remain closed during transport, so nothing spills out.
+- The vehicle’s tailgate should remain closed during transport so nothing spills out.

 Trucking Companies Might Play a Role in Dump and Garbage Truck Accidents

 You can file an insurance claim with the trucking company’s liability insurance carrier.
-Businesses generally carry insurance policies with liability coverage for individuals injured because of negligent actions.
+Businesses generally carry insurance policies with liability coverage for individuals injured by negligent actions.
 If you file a claim, you could potentially receive financial compensation that pays for your medical treatment, missed time from work, pain and suffering, and psychological injuries.

 How Do I Pursue Compensation from the Truck Driver?